 Legal aspects related to the DTAs concluded in Russia

+The DTAs signed by Russia with other contracting states are drafted in accordance with the Model Agreements on Avoidance of Double Taxation of Income and Property.
 At the same time, the Russian DTAs also take into consideration the provisions of the Model Tax Convention on Income and Capital imposed by the Organisation for Economic Cooperation and Development (OECD).

 The documents refer to the taxation of residents and legal entities, tax residents of one of the contracting states mentioned above, and it prescribes the way in which it is applied for numerous aspects, such as: